-Runners are often at greater risk for injury than other types of exercise.
+Despite being a no-contact sport, running can put you at greater risk for some injuries than other types of exercise.
 One common running injury is an ankle sprain.

 To reduce your risk of spraining an ankle – or of re-injuring an old ankle sprain – an ankle brace can be worn while running.

-An ankle brace will serve as the best protection for your ankles against strains and sprains.
-An ankle brace provides your ankle with stability and support while running (especially for trail runners).
+An ankle brace will serve as the best protection for your ankles against strains and sprains, providing your ankle with stability and support while running (especially for trail runners).
 It also helps reduce the impact on your ankles and your knees.

 But which ankle brace should you buy?
 Which ones are most suitable for running?